Thursday, May 27, 2010

 Setting up a custom Team Build project

-Our company has Team Server 2008 and Team Build agents all set up.
-Except that no one really knows what to do with it now.
+Our company has Team Server 2008 and Team Build agents all set up and ready to go, except that no one really knows what to do with it.
 We don't have unit tests and we don't do code analysis and our deployment process is quite manual.
 And we haven't really established what the Microsoft compatible method is for organizing our version control repository.

-So, to help ease the pain (but will realizing this is the blind leading the blind) here are some get started tips.
+So, to help ease the pain (but while realizing this is the blind leading the blind) here are some get started tips.

 The box is this: